chirazzzz/speed-typing-game/README.md

 # Chirag Mehta - Speed Typing Game

-This is game I bulit while following a tutorial from [Bob Ziroll](https://scrimba.com/teachers/bobziroll) on [Scrimba](https://scrimba.com/).
-I am currently enrolled at [The School of Code](https://www.schoolofcode.co.uk/) and have bulit this game to improve my knowledge of React hooks.
+This is game I built while following a tutorial from [Bob Ziroll](https://scrimba.com/teachers/bobziroll) on [Scrimba](https://scrimba.com/).
+I am currently enrolled at [The School of Code](https://www.schoolofcode.co.uk/) and have coded this game to improve my knowledge of React hooks.

 ## Table of contents